- Fire Safety

 Emergency response procedures are published in the university's Radiation Safety Handbook.

 Incidents may consist of spills, fires involving radioactive material, flooding of storage areas, and many other situations that could affect nearby radioactive materials.
-Notify the Radiation Safety and Environmental Health Officer, 777-3341, or alternate of all incidents involving radioactive materials.
-The Radiation Safety and Environmental Health Officer can give assistance or advice about these incidents.
-While laboratory personnel should be trained and equipped to handle most of the minor splashes/spills in their work area, the Radiation Safety and Environmental Health Office has trained personnel equipped to handle many larger incidents.
+Notify the Environmental Health & Safety Manager/Radiation Safety Officer, 701-777-3341, or alternate of all incidents involving radioactive materials.
+The Radiation Safety Officer can give assistance or advice about these incidents.
+While laboratory personnel should be trained and equipped to handle most of the minor splashes/spills in their work area, the Office of Safety has trained personnel equipped to handle many larger incidents.
 For emergency situations the Hazardous Materials Team of the Grand Forks Fire Department should be dispatched.
 Call 911 and/or pull the fire alarm whenever a situation poses immediate danger to people, property, or process.

 - Tune to Local Radio or Television